mkatlihan/_luadist5.1.5/README.md

 Cloned from original distribution.
 No changes in Lua src code.

-CMakefile.txt has been modified to accomodate LINDO and TABOX specific needs.
+CMakefile.txt has been modified to accommodate LINDO and TABOX specific needs.

 Android support has also been added.